JonPayneEA/planThis/README.md

 The goal of planThis is to simplify time keeping in the EA.
 It uses categorised outlook appointments to create time cards weighted against free time and daily hours.
+Outputs are suitable for Oracle implementation.

 ## Installation